Billy McKinney Player Props: Yankees vs. Red Sox

-On Saturday, Billy McKinney (on the back of going 1-for-4) and the New York Yankees face the Boston Red Sox, whose starting pitcher will be Tanner Houck.
-First pitch is at 7:35 PM ET.
+After going 1-for-3 with a double in his last game, Billy McKinney and the New York Yankees take on the Boston Red Sox (who will hand the ball to Brayan Bello) at 7:10 PM ET on Sunday.

-In his last game he had a one-hit performance (1-for-4) against the Red Sox.
+He had a one-hit showing in his most recent game (1-for-3) against the Red Sox.

 Billy McKinney Game Info & Props vs. the Red Sox